Isaiah 9

-Isaiah 9 is the ninth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
+Isaiah 9 is the ninth chapter of the Book of Isaiah in the Hebrew Bible, which is broadly the base of the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Nevi'im.

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 21 verses in Christian Bibles, but 20 verses in the Hebrew Bible with the following verse numbering comparison: